 - Shredded paper is perfect for use as packaging or, you can donate shredded paper to your local animal shelter for use as bedding

 - Kids use a lot of paper, send scrap office paper home to the kids of the staff, the kids will love it and your employees will be happy for the surplus….and will love not having to clean crayon off the walls!

-Boxes and packaging are a huge source of waste for business, and while choosing eco-friendly options is a great start, there are other steps which can be taken to reduce and reuse.
+The waste created by boxes and packaging is a huge source of concern for a sustainable business, and while choosing eco-friendly options is a great start, there are other steps which can be taken to reduce and reuse.